aurelien-riv/ariviere.github.io/_posts/2020-01-14-php-gdb-breakpoints-without-xdebug.markdown

 categories: [php]
 tags: [debugging, php-src, GDB]
 description: Sometimes you need to debug a PHP process without XDebug and you use var_dump and die.
 I show you a wait to emulate XDebug using GDB.
+excerpt: Sometimes you need to debug a PHP process without XDebug and you use var_dump and die.
+I show you a wait to emulate XDebug using GDB.
 ---

 # How to set a breakpoint on PHP without XDebug?